With PFAS everywhere, Minnesota calls for big new crackdown on the 'forever chemicals'

 "Despite our learnings, less than 1% of PFAS have been tested for toxicity.
 The gaps in our understanding of the effects of PFAS on human health and the environment is one of the primary reasons Minnesota needs a coordinated, strategic approach to PFAS."

-The issue is hardly a new one for Minnesota where regulators have been investigating PFAS for two decades.
-When the group was asked why it's taken so long for a statewide strategy, Sen. Karla Bigham, DFL-Cottage Grove, said that litigation, research and difficulty passing legislation made fixes challenging.
+The issue is not new for Minnesota where regulators have been investigating PFAS for two decades.
+When the group was asked why it's taken so long for a statewide strategy, Sen. Karla Bigham, DFL-Cottage Grove, said that litigation, research and difficulty passing legislation posed challenges.
+She called it "unfortunate."

-"It is unfortunate," Bigham said.
-"I really don't think it should have taken 20 years."
+"I really don't think it should have taken 20 years," Bigham said.

-MPCA assistant commissioner Kirk Koudelka said the agency has been constantly learning about the chemicals as research evolves.
+MPCA assistant commissioner Kirk Koudelka said the agency has been constantly learning about the chemicals.

-Industry and local governments have already expressed some targeted opposition to measures at the legislature, fearing unintended consequences.
+Industry and cities expressed some targeted opposition to measures at the Legislature, fearing unintended consequences.
 Tony Kwilas, environmental director at the Minnesota Chamber of Commerce, said there is so much at play with PFAS in Minnesota and nationally that he is still getting his arms around the proposals.

 "It's kind of all over the place," Kwilas said.
 "This is really far reaching."

-"It's used all over and not all of the uses have the same toxicological effects," he said.

-The compounds have shown up across the state, not only in Washington County where 3M Co. dumped PFAS-laced waste decades ago.
+The compounds have shown up in the environment across the state, not only in Washington County where 3M Co. dumped PFAS-laced waste decades ago.

 PFAS has contaminated city drinking water wells in Bemidji and leached into wells and lakes near the Air National Guard base at Duluth International Airport where firefighters trained with special fire suppressants.